vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_grafana.md

 ---

-Ones in a while I need to login in Grafana from the Home Assistant dashboard.
+Once in a while, I need to login in Grafana from the Home Assistant dashboard.

 <img src="images_grafana/grafana_ha_login.png" alt="Grafana login" width="300px">